sunfounder/pico-2w-kit/docs/source/pyproject/py_light_theremin.rst

 **Conclusion**

-You've successfully created a Light Theremin using the Raspberry Pi Pico 2w!
+You've successfully created a Light Theremin using the Raspberry Pi Pico 2 W!
 This project demonstrates how sensors and actuators can be combined to create interactive and fun experiments.
 Keep exploring and modifying the project to enhance your understanding and creativity.